longemen3000/ChemicalIdentifiers.jl/README.md

 # ChemicalIdentifiers

-a chemical identifiers search package, using the databases present at CalebBell/chemicals.
+A chemical identifiers search package, using the databases present at CalebBell/chemicals.
 # Warning
 Work in progress, many things could change.